Martin W. Johnson: Career

 In 1934 he was offered a position as a research associate at Scripps Institution of Oceanography, La Jolla, California for $100.00 per month.
-Given the Great Depression, he was happy to get the salary.
+Given the Great Depression, he was happy to get a salary.
 From then until 1961, he was a professor of marine biology at Scripps, and then a Professor emeritus at Scripps.
-He continued to work in his laboratory at Scripps until a few months before his death at age 91.
+He continued working in his laboratory at Scripps until a few months before his death at 91.
 Johnson died on November 28, 1984, in Snohomish, Washington.

 Research

 With Harald Sverdrup and Richard H. Fleming, Johnson wrote The Oceans: Their Physics, Chemistry and General Biology, considered a landmark reference work.
 It was written for an interdisciplinary course in general oceanography at Scripps.
 Although it was published in 1942, its overseas distribution was forbidden until after World War II.

 Johnson proposed an explanation for the deep scattering layer (DSL), a puzzling phenomenon observed by Navy sonar during World War II, in which the depth of the ocean appeared to change.
-On June 26–27, 1945, Johnson examined depth-stratified net hauls and confirmed that there were large concentrations of zooplankton at depths that corresponded to the deep scattering layer.
+On June 26–27, 1945, Johnson examined depth-stratified net hauls.
+He confirmed that there were large concentrations of zooplankton at depths that corresponded to the deep scattering layer.
 His research was published in 1948.
 The pattern of movement that he documented is now known as the diel vertical migration.